Contact temporal network during motility induced phase separation: Complex Networks for Active Brownian Particles

 The adjacency matrix $A$ is the building block for representing a complex network since it encapsulates information about node connections.
 Temporal connections between ABPs are considered if $r_{ij} \leq C_r$, then $A_{ij} = A_{ji} = 1$; otherwise, $A_{ij} = 0$.
 Thus, we obtain an undirected network in a given time window.
 Specifically, if $r_{ij} \leq C_r$, then $A_{ij} = A_{ji} = 1$; otherwise, $A_{ij} = 0$, thus we obtain an undirected network.

 In the MIPS regime, a distinct procedure is used to compute $A_{ij}$.
-When analyzing each phase separately, we impose an additional condition: since a particle may transition between phases within a single time window (though not at the same time step), particles $i$ and $j$ are considered connected only if they belong to the same phase at a given time.
-As a result, a single particle may contribute to the adjacency matrices of both the dense and dilute phases.
+When analyzing each phase separately, we impose two additional conditions: since a particle may transition between phases within a single time window (though not at the same time step), particles $i$ and $j$ are considered connected only if they belong to the same phase at a given time step.
+In addition, each particle is assigned to the adjacency matrix of the dense (dilute) phase if it spends more than half of the corresponding time window in that phase.
 We compute key network metrics from these matrices, including the degree distribution, global clustering coefficient, and average path length.
 These quantities provide valuable insight into the structure and organization of the underlying interaction network.